comsysto/poc-dockerized-database-integration-tests-atlassian-plugin/README.md

    * Because even though it is named 'integration-test' it starts a full JIRA instance and runs tests against it.
 We only want to instantiate Active Objects with a real database and not the whole JIRA context.
 That is why we use the `atlas-unit-test` command.
- * Why not use `DynamicJdbcConfiguration` Annotation and System properties or maven profiles?
-   * There are already many examples in the web on how to do that.
-I wanted to show another way.
  * Why not use `@ManyToOne` Annotations?
    * You can do that if you want a **Left Join**
    * The PoC wants to show how to perform an **Inner Join**